 Other regions available, we will ship anywhere in the world, get in touch for a quote - firstname.lastname@example.org

-If you'd like to return any item use our returns portal here - you will be guided through the steps of requesting return and then notified with your shipping instructions once your return has been approved.
-Once we recieve your item back and it has been checked you will be notified and a refund will be processed to the original payment method within 7 working days.
+If you'd like to return any item use our hassle-free online returns portal here - you will be guided through the quick steps to request a return and then notified with your shipping instructions once your return has been approved.

-PLEASE WAIT UNTIL YOUR RETURN REQUEST HAS BEEN APPROVED BEFORE POSTING IT TO US.
+PLEASE DO WAIT UNTIL YOUR RETURN REQUEST HAS BEEN APPROVED BEFORE POSTING IT TO US AND INCLUDE ALL PAPERWORK TO ALLOW US TO IDENTIFY YOUR RETURN.
 WE AIM TO PROCESS RETURN REQUESTS WITHIN 1-3 WORKING DAYS OF RECEIVING THEM.

 Please remember that even if you decide you would like to return the item we would appreciate your care and attention in carefully folding the item and putting it back into the bag provided.